How Much Does It Cost to Start an LLC in Colorado?

 Colorado Online LLC Filing Fee: $50

-The main cost to start an LLC is the $50 fee to file your LLC's Articles of Organization online with the Colorado Secretary of State.
-Note that Colorado has reduced formation filing fees to $1 from July 1, 2022, to June 30, 2023.
+It costs $50 to file your LLC's Articles of Organization online with the Colorado Secretary of State.

 For a look at LLC costs in every state, read our other Cost to Start an LLC and How to Form an LLC guides.